sara-sabr/ITStrategy/_pages/en/strategy-learning-automating-improving.md

 permalink: /strategy-learning-automating-improving.html
 ---

-## Strategy - Continuous Learning and Improvement
+## Q1 Strategy - Continuous Learning and Improvement

-The following actions apply for the 1st quarter of the 2020-2021 fiscal year.
+The following actions apply for the 1st quarter of the 2020-2021 fiscal year (April 2020 to June 2020).

-Strategies and actions will be reviewed and updated quarterly based on current progress and following the Strategy Map (layering on the strategies).
+Strategies and actions will be reviewed and updated quarterly based on effectiveness and current progress towards the [Medium Term IT Picture - 2025](https://sara-sabr.github.io/ITStrategy/it-picture-medium-term.html) as well as following the [Strategy Map](https://sara-sabr.github.io/ITStrategy/strategy-summary.html) (layering on the strategies).

 - [Actions](#actions)
 - [Goals](#goals)

 ### Actions

-All IITB teams must:
+IITB teams should:

-#### Use 20% of time to learn and improve
+#### Use up to 20% of time to learn and improve

 **For all the following and other related activities, use CATS codes for continuous improvement (######).**